Seed Funding Strategies for Passwordless Authentication Startups

 Investor interest in passwordless authentication startups is soaring.
 Notably, Descope raised $53 million in its seed round, a figure significantly higher than typical cybersecurity seed investments.
 Similarly, Hawcx secured $3 million in a pre-seed round, highlighting growing urgency for innovation.
 These substantial cybersecurity seed investments underscore the lucrative opportunity investors see in passwordless technology.

 Additionally, startups featured among the top 100 cybersecurity companies regularly secure multimillion-dollar rounds, reflecting sustained momentum in the sector.
+This surge in investor interest is rooted in the widespread security risks posed by traditional passwords.

 How Large is the Passwordless Authentication Market?